-In honor of his presidency, Wooster's Board of Trustees established in 1995 the Henry J. Copeland Fund for Independent Study and raised $1 million in gifts to endow this program.
-The Copeland Fund is now in its 18th year of operation, and we expect to be able to award approximately $90,000 in the current academic year.
+In honor of his presidency at the College of Wooster, Wooster's Board of Trustees established the Henry J. Copeland Fund for Independent Study in 1995 and raised $1 million in gifts to endow this program.
+The Copeland Fund is now in its 25th year of operation, and we expect to be able to award approximately $90,000 in the current academic year.

 Each year, we invite students to apply to one of two programs.

 Consideration of applications for the first program occurs in the fall of the academic year and is intended primarily for seniors enrolled in Senior Independent Study (I.S.
 451).

 Consideration of applications for the second program takes place in the spring of the same academic year and is intended primarily for rising seniors who will be working over the summer on their Senior Independent Study (I.S.) projects.
 Seniors who are taking 451 in the spring semester also are welcome to apply for funding during this latter competition.